What To Do About Your Black Toenails

 It happens to other people too, not just runners.
 Any injury to your toe can cause this to happen, so it's quite common.

-So for such a common nail injury, there has to be a cure, right?
+So for such a common nail injury, there has to be a treatment, right?
 Well, let's discuss the do's and don'ts of treating your black toenails.

 This is as bad as my toes have been.
 This was after running a half-marathon in very hot temperatures.